 - $1,000 for active duty families whose sponsor who entered the military prior to 1 January 2018

 - $1,044 for active duty families whose sponsor entered the military on or after 1 January 2018, plus Tricare Reserve Select (TRS) families and any families with a member on Tricare Young Adult (TYA)

 - $3,000 for retired families whose sponsor entered the military prior to 1 January 2018

 - $3,655 for retired families whose sponsor entered the military on or after 1 January 2018, plus those using Tricare Retired Reserve or have a family member on Tricare Young Adult

 Knowing about the catastrophic cap is important in deciding whether a supplement is cost-effective for you.
 For example, folks with a larger family might find that the supplement is nearly as expensive as their catastrophic cap.
 Keep in mind, however, that there are some things that don’t apply to your catastrophic cap that a supplement might cover.
 It’s a very individual decision!

 What Does A Tricare Supplement Pay For?

 Every policy is different, but a Tricare supplement typically covers the co-pays for care, prescription co-pays, and allowable excess charges (that would not apply to your catastrophic cap.)
 Some plans even pay for your deductible!

 Here’s an example: Jo Retiree has Tricare Prime goes to the physical therapist three times a week to recover from an injury.
 Her co-pays are $90 per week.
-Her Tricare supplement would cover those co-pays.
+Her Tricare supplement would probably cover those co-pays.